kennethgillen/diablo_velo/README.md

 The code in this repo obtains all cycling efforts on the Diablo Northgate-to-Summit segment from [Strava's API](https://strava.github.io/api/), scrapes weather data from [Weather Underground's weather history page](https://www.wunderground.com/history/airport/KCCR/2006/1/1/DailyHistory.html?req_city=Walnut+Creek&req_state=CA&req_statename=California&reqdb.zip=94595&reqdb.magic=1&reqdb.wmo=99999) for the days corresponding to each cycling effort, combines and cleans the data, graphically explores the data, and trains a ridge regression model to predict riders' moving times based on performance- and weather-related features.

+For visualizations of the data and interpretations and conclusions from the analysis, see the `explore_and_model_diablo_data.ipynb` notebook.

 ## Requirements
 * Install the required libraries by running `pip install -r requirements.txt` from the repo directory
 * A Strava API access token is required to access Strava's API (see authentication details [here](https://strava.github.io/api/v3/oauth/)).